Goldeno10/simple_shell/README.md

 Description:
 	This is a simple UNIX command interpreter that replicates functionalities of the simple shell (sh).
- Additional functions are also included.
  This program was written entirely in C as a milestone project for Alx-Holberton School.

 Installation:
 	Clone this repository into your working directory.
 Files should be compiled with GCC and the following flags:
 			 -Wall -Wextra -Werror -pedantic -Wno-format

 				gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh

 Name "hsh" can be changed as you desire.
 Usage: